Egyptian ex-president Mursi buried in Cairo as Islamists mourn

 Leftist former presidential candidate Hamdeen Sabbahi said he had heard of Mursi’s death “with great sadness and deep sorrow”.

-Amr Darrag, minister of planning and international cooperation, called for an “independent and transparent international investigation” into his death.
+Amr Darrag, minister of planning and international cooperation under Mursi, called for an “independent and transparent international investigation” into his death.

 “The Egyptian people will not let this crime pass lightly,” he said.